 A final area where Non-Khoe languages seem to have influenced the structural makeup of pronominal elements in Khoe languages concerns first of all the Khoekhoe branch.
-Particularly these languages show another elaboration of the pronoun system.
-Khoekhoe possesses the full set of PGNs inherited from Proto-Khoe; here, they have become enclitics attached to different kinds of hosts.
+These languages in particular show another elaboration of the pronoun system.
+They possess the full set of PGNs inherited from Proto-Khoe; here, they have become enclitics attached to different kinds of hosts.
 However, in addition they display a set of free, independent pronouns and these consist of an initial pronoun base and a final PGN.
+(Note that the pronoun bases \ta, \sa, \tsa, \kho, and \!a of the Pre-Khoe stage are now integral parts of the PGN enclitics.)
 Table 12 gives the full paradigm of such forms from the Khoekhoe language !Ora (after Meinhof 1930: 43).